View related sites

 The B1 Preliminary for Schools Reading paper has six parts with different types of texts and questions.

-The B1 Preliminary for Schools Writing paper has five parts about reading and three parts about writing.
+The B1 Preliminary for Schools Writing paper has two parts about reading and three parts about writing.
 There are different types of texts and questions.

 The B1 Preliminary for Schools Listening paper has four parts.
 For each part, you have to listen to a recorded text or texts and answer some questions.
 You hear each recording twice.